jerickso/FreeBSDSystems/readme.md

 License
 =======
-All files are in the public domain within the United States, with copyright and releated rights in the work worldwide waived through the [Creative Commons CC0 1.0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+All files are in the public domain within the United States, with copyright and related rights in the work worldwide waived through the [Creative Commons CC0 1.0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.